layerai-archive/examples/image-classification/readme.md

 ```
 ![CAT IMAGE](cat.png)
 ## Dataset
-In this project we use the [cat and dogs dataset](https://www.kaggle.com/c/dogs-vs-cats) from Kaggle to train an image classifaction deep learning model.
+In this project we use the [cat and dogs dataset](https://www.kaggle.com/c/dogs-vs-cats) from Kaggle to train an image
+classification deep learning model.
 ## Model
 We train a Convolutional Neural Network from scratch to predct whether a given image is a cat or a dog.
 A Convolutional Neural Network is a special class of neural networks that are built with the ability to extract unique features from image data.